S. 146: TAKE IT DOWN Act

 1

-The bill amends Section 223 of the Communications Act of 1934, 47 U.S.C.
-223, to make it illegal to knowingly publish an authentic intimate visual depiction through an interactive computer service.
-For adults, the image must involve a person with a reasonable expectation of privacy, not voluntarily exposed in a public or commercial setting, not be a matter of public concern, and the posting must cause harm or be intended to cause harm.
-Violators face a Title 18 fine and up to 2 years in prison.
+It is now illegal to knowingly post an authentic intimate image of someone without their consent through an online service.
+For adults, the person has to have had a reasonable expectation of privacy, the image can't be a matter of public concern, and the post has to be intended to cause harm or actually cause it.
+Violators face a federal fine and up to 2 years in prison.

 2